aolkin/pylights/sphinx/entities/entities.rst

 *******************************************************

-EOL AutoKey provides a framework for representing the entities used by a light board (cues, subs, etc) in the :mod:`entities` module, as well as several built-in entities in its submodules.
-In addition, it provides certain constants and classes for entity fields and field types in the :mod:`fields` module.
+EOL AutoKey provides a framework for representing the entities used by a light board (cues, subs, etc) in the :mod:`pylights.entities` module, as well as several built-in entities in its submodules.
+In addition, it provides certain constants and classes for entity fields and field types in the :mod:`pylights.entities.fields` module.

 The Entities Framework
 =======================================

-.. module:: entities
+.. module:: pylights.entities
    :synopsis: The base classes of the entities framework.

-The :mod:`entities` module defines two base classes, :class:`Entity` and :class:`DictEntity`.
+The :mod:`pylights.entities` module defines two base classes, :class:`Entity` and :class:`DictEntity`.
 Entities should inherit from one of them.

 .. _the-entity-interface: